 After only five days we were back on the Manaslu circuit.
 We managed to be well-spaced from other trekkers, which was good.
 As you get higher the food prices begin to skyrocket and it is cold, so very cold – but the payoff was finally getting to see the Himalayas!

-Without doing a day-by-day (read: super long) account of what we saw and did every day, it’s hard to fit all the amazingness into one post.
+Without doing a day-by-day (read: super long) account of what we saw and did every day, it’s hard to fit all the amazingness into one post; you can however, now see my full trip report here.
 The scenery of course was incredible, the locals were extremely friendly and welcoming, and we lucked out with perfect weather.
 But what really made the trip was each other.
 The way the 6 of us connected was rare and I will cherish the time we spent together.

 * In my rush to get this done before checking into Kopan, I completely forgot to mention to literal high point of our trek, Larke Pass, the day we had been preparing for by acclimizing and bringing warm clothes.
 At 5106 meters, it is the highest I’ve ever been before this trip.
 Mu Gompa, our destination in Tsum Valley was 3709 M and I definitely noticed the altitude there.
 We departed at 4 am and were a long train of headlamps and donkeys and arrived just as the sun was coming up.
 My fellow Trekkers warned me about the side effects of diamox, but I went with my gut and took it anyway.
 I was glad as I did not have any side effects and with the help of a porter, I felt great going over the pass and was even lucky enough not to suffer knee pain on the steep decent on the other side.